7 Harms to You of an Unforgiving Spirit

 We all make mistakes.

-So, when others make mistakes or cause injury to us in a personal way, such as in the case of Betty mentioned above, we should aspire to the words in Scripture at Ephesians 4:32:
+So, when others make mistakes or cause injury to us in a personal way, such as in the case of Betty mentioned above, we should aspire to the words in Scripture in Ephesians 4:32:

 “Become kind to one another, tenderly compassionate, freely forgiving one another just as God also by Christ freely forgave you.”